nickdcox/ml-linear-airfare-prediction/README.md

 The objectives of this project are to:
 1. Build a multiple regression model to predict the price of US domestic airfares using a base set of numeric and categorical features (origin, destination, airline, class, month of travel and number of stops on route).
-2. Add additional features to the data-set to determine if each individually has a positive or negative effect on the effectiveness of the model to predict airfares, e.g., weather, monthly demand, monthly oil price, politics and happiness.
+2. Add additional features to the data-set to determine if each individually has a positive or negative effect on the effectiveness of the model to predict airfares, e.g., weather, monthly demand, monthly oil price, politics, happiness,McDonalds locations and prosperity..

 ### 2. Data Mining